epi-project/brane-documentation/user-guide/src/system-admins/installation/control-node.md

 The `config/certs` directory will be used to store the certificates for each of the domains; we will do that in the [following section](#adding-certificates).

-Assuming that you have the infrastructure file stored as `config/infra.yml`, the following command can be used to create a `node.yml` for a central node:
+Assuming that you have the files stored as above, the following command can be used to create a `node.yml` for a central node:
 ```bash
 branectl generate node -f central <HOSTNAME>
 ```